 Google Sprint Conference 2017

-Chelsey’s our professional problem-solver with a keen eye for detail.
-She brings 15+ years of experience in the digital industry to zu and our clients, took part in the IDEO Design Kit: The Course for Human-Centered Design, and is a Certified Usability Analyst through Human Factors International.
+Chelsey’s our professional problem-solver with a keen eye for detail, bringing 15+ years of experience in the digital industry to zu and our clients.
+She has certifications in user experience, design thinking, and design sprint facilitation from Nielsen Norman Group, IDEO.org, Human Factors International, and AJ&Smart.

 Who says snowboarding doesn’t pay off?
 Back in February, some of the zu crew spent time on the slopes with Google team members at Epicurrence in Jackson Hole, WY.
 The connections we made there with like-minded design thinkers garnered us invitations to the first ever Google Design Sprint Conference (or “Unconference”) at their downtown San Francisco office a few weeks ago.
 We spent two days working alongside some of the most respected names in Design Thinking, from global consultancies such as IDEO.org, SapientRazorfish, and AJ&Smart, to brands like Airbnb, Uber, and of course, Google.
 We’re planning to explore and share our learnings in more detail in future blog posts, but here are our highlights from each session.
 Special shoutout to Google Sprint Master, Kai Haley, and her team for putting on such an inspiring event, and for managing to effortlessly facilitate a room full of facilitators.